saleemjavid36/Java_Microservice_Structure/HELP.md

 * Eureka server is used to Service Discovery and
 * Api Gateway also implimented
 * Kafak implimented between appointment and Patient
-* Grpc is implimented between Patient and Appointments
+* Grpc is implimented between Patient and Doctor